Residency Contact

 Emergency Medicine

 Dr. Galyon received his Doctor of Pharmacy degree, as well as his certificate in Healthcare Informatics, from Lipscomb University College of Pharmacy in 2015.
 He then completed an ASHP-accredited residency in pharmacy practice at Erlanger Health System in 2016.
-Dr. Galyon is a Board Certified Pharmacotherapy Specialist.
+Dr. Galyon is a Board Certified Pharmacotherapy Specialist and Emergency Medicine Pharmacist.
 He has served as a staff pharmacist, and also chief IV room pharmacist at the Erlanger Main Campus.
-His is currently the emergency department clinical pharmacist for Erlanger Health System.
-His areas of interest include emergency medicine, critical care medicine, informatics and standardization of services.
+His is currently an emergency department clinical pharmacist for Erlanger Health System.
+His areas of interest include emergency medicine, critical care medicine, health care informatics, toxicology, and standardization of services.
 Dr. Galyon was honored as the 2022 Erlanger Pharmacy Residency Preceptor of the Year.

 Infectious Diseases